by Tabb Pigg

-When hooves aren’t trimmed properly or horseshoes don’t fit correctly, horses distribute their weight unevenly, and land on their feet differently.
+When hooves aren’t trimmed properly or horseshoes don’t fit correctly, horses distribute their weight unevenly and land on their feet differently.
 If they put excessive force and stress on one area of the hoof wall, it can cause a vertical crack, otherwise known as a Quarter Crack.
 It’s important that farriers trim and manage horse hooves so that horses distribute their weight evenly across each foot.

-When hooves are not well maintained, the horse strikes the same area every time it bears weight, causing stress on one quarter of the hoof wall.
-This usually happens at the widest point of the hoof wall between the toe and the heel where pressure is built-up from uneven weight distribution.
+When hooves are not well maintained, the horse strikes the same area every time it bears weight, causing stress on a quarter of the hoof wall.
+This usually happens at the widest point of the hoof wall – between the toe and the heel where pressure builds-up from uneven weight distribution.

 There are different causes and symptoms that can be identified before a Quarter Crack occurs.
-Some examples include:

-– Long Toes: Often times owners and farriers are afraid to trim a foot too much, and the heel grows forward towards the toe and underneath the foot.
+Often times owners and farriers are afraid to trim a foot too much, and the heel grows forward towards the toe and underneath the foot.
 When this happens, the horse’s foot is not flat on the ground.
 A photo of a horse with a long toe is pictured on the right.

-– Uneven Hairline: If a horse distributes its weight unevenly, the hairline above the hoofwall becomes uneven.
-If you notice that a horse is lame and the hairline is crooked, that usually means its weight is being distributing unevenly.
-On a balanced hoof, the hairline is straight.
+If a horse distributes its weight unevenly, the hairline above the hoof wall becomes uneven.
+If you notice that a horse is lame and the hairline is crooked, its weight is unbalanced.

 First and foremost, it’s important to decipher what caused the Quarter Crack in the first place.

 A horse needs to distribute its weight evenly so that it can land on its feet without putting stress on the hoof wall.
-A farrier should be able to measure and decide if the toe is too long and trim the feet as needed.
+A farrier should be able to measure and decide what the problem is and trim the feet as needed.